Take action

 In a drying climate that is increasingly prone to bushfires, it’s important to be bushfire ready, but prescribed burning shouldn’t be the only tool in our bushfire prevention kit.
 It is vital that the Southwest’s prescribed burning practices reflect current science and a changed climate, and funding is directed towards rapid detection and suppression of bushfires.

-It is of the highest priority that the Tingles are protected from fire, before it is too late.
+It is of the highest priority that the tingles are protected from fire not just in this burn plan, but for good.

-Please contact the Premier, relevant Ministers and DBCA using our template to urge them to remove Tingle forests from the burn plan.
+Please contact the Premier and relevant Ministers using our template to urge them to permanently protect tingle forests from prescribed burning.
 Enter your details to start writing your email.

 Read more about the Giants East burn or about rapid suppression technology.